Deva52500/To-Do-App-/README.md

-The To-Do application is based on JavaScript, where you can create your to-do list based on your requirements.
+The To-Do application is based on plain JavaScript, where you can create your to-do list as per your requirements.

 # Frontend UI